edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 [video 3 - Extra problems](error)<p>

 ## Week 2 - Solving for X
-This week will focus on how to solve for an unknown number (often referred to as "x") using written Algebra and Python code.<p>
+This unit will focus on how to solve for an unknown number (often referred to as "x") using written Algebra and Python code.<p>
 [video](error)<p>
 [Colab notebook to go along with video](Week-02-code.ipynb)<p>
 [Practice in Colab notebook](Week-02-practice.ipynb)<p>
 [video - Extra problems](error)<p>
 [Colab notebook to go along with extra problems](Week-02-xtra.ipynb)<p>

-## Week 3
+## Week 3 - Fractions, Decimals, and Percents
-intro text<p>
+This unit will focus on converting decimals to fractions and percents.<p>
 [video](error)<p>
 [Colab notebook to go along with video](Week_03 - code)<p>
 [Practice in Colab notebook](Week_03 - practice)<p>